MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/latam-mex-electronic-ledger-accounting-statements.md

 # required metadata

 title: Electronic ledger accounting statements
-description: This article explains how to set up and generate the general ledger XML files version 1.1 that all companies in Mexico are required to report to the Mexican tax authorities (SAT) on a monthly basis.
+description: This article explains how to set up and generate the general ledger XML files that all companies in Mexico are required to report to the Mexican tax authorities (SAT) on a monthly basis.
 author: sndray
 manager: AnnBe
 ms.date: 12/06/2017